stephtelolahy/WildWest-Flutter/README.md

-# wildwest_flutter
+# WildWest-Flutter

-Responsive Board for Bang! card Game
+Responsive Board for card Game

-# TODO
+# Backlog

 - Board portrait only
 - Adapt to screen size